 Christian dropped his head into his hands.
 He was roused from his despair by Pennington tapping on his shoulder.
-"Well, I did my best," he said.
-"Not my problem now, okay, thanks, goodbye."
+“Well, I did my best, not my problem now, ‘kay, thanks, goodbye.”

 Christian’s head rose up, meeting the startled alchemist’s eyes.
 “Oh, no!
 You’re under contract remember?
 I find that skull and you’re doing the deed.
 Consideration, remember?”

 “Or,” Pennington said, his voice dripping condescension, “I could just give you your money… Shit!”

 There was nothing in his pocket but a crumpled fiver.
 He reached into his wallet, only to find it full of cards but completely bare of folding money.
 “Shit!” he repeated.